Is My Cat Depressed? Signs to Look For in a Sad Cat

 Shop our solutions →

 You notice your cat no longer greets you at the door when you come home.
 They're also sleeping for longer periods of time and don't even get up to eat.
-You may be wondering, "Is my cat depressed?"
-Cats can't outright tell us how they're feeling, so sometimes it can be hard to tell if they're sad or upset.
-But there are luckily a variety of ways to identify if your cat is depressed — and there are even more ways to make them feel better!
+Cats can't outright tell us how they're feeling, so sometimes it can be hard to tell if you have an upset or depressed cat.
+Luckily, there are a variety of ways to identify if your cat is depressed — and there are even more ways to make them feel better!

 The short answer is: Yes.
 Cats are intelligent animals that experience a wide range of emotions, including happiness, love, fear, sadness, and anger.
 Of course, they express these emotions differently than us, which is why some people aren't able to identify their cat's feelings right away.